conoroshea1996/Cook-Book/README.md

 *Comment Section*
 * A logged in user can make a comment on each recipe page

+*Filter Recipes*
+* Can filter recipes down by categories

+*Word Search*
+* Allows user to seaarch for a word to comes up in the title,tags or ingredients

 *Add and Edit Recipes*
 * A form input which allows the user to add a recipe to the database.